Code-Screen/candidates/docs/beginTest.md

 <br>

-Once you click the `Click here to begin` blue button, you will be brought to the initial sign up screen. **Note** your timer does not start at this point.
+Once you click the `Click here to continue` blue button, you will be brought to the initial sign up screen. **Note** your timer does not start at this point.

 <br>